-The start of Kindergarten is an exciting time.
-It is important that you come prepared.
+The start of Kindergarten is an exciting and magical time!
+It is helpful to come prepared.

-We have put together a checklist of things that you need to bring with you each time you come:
+We have put together a checklist of things to bring with you session:

 - a named bag

 - a named drink bottle containing water

 - a named hat (bucket or legionnaire style)

 - a named change of seasonally-appropriate clothing (including socks and underwear)

 - a named lunch-box containing your food